The 8 Biggest Jaw-Droppers at the 2019 Oscars

 Kevin Winter/Getty Images

-3. Live Oscar Aid: As perhaps a much-needed reminder that the original intention of Bohemian Rhapsody was pure, to honor the life of Freddie Mercury and the seminal band Queen, surviving members Brian May and Robert Taylor and frequent frontman Adam Lambert opened the show with a rousing medley of "We Will Rock You" and "We Are the Champions" that had everyone from Lady Gaga and Allison Janney to Glenn Close and Javier Bardem rocking out within the show's first minute.
+3. Live Oscar Aid: As perhaps a much-needed reminder that the original intention of Bohemian Rhapsody was pure, to honor the life of Freddie Mercury and the seminal band Queen, founding members Brian May and Roger Taylor and frequent frontman Adam Lambert opened the show with a rousing medley of "We Will Rock You" and "We Are the Champions" that had everyone from Lady Gaga and Allison Janney to Glenn Close and Javier Bardem rocking out within the show's first minute.

 Obvious?
 Yes.
 Thoroughly enjoyable?
 Yes.